freegyp/my-implementation-of-ResNet-in-Tensorflow/README.md

 I trained with all 50000 training images with each batch 100 images.
 Before each epoch (500 batches), I shuffled all 50000 training images.

+I used AdamOptimizer with learning rate of 0.001 on training the network.

 Did I miss anything when I implement the neural network?
 How should I improve?